 This course is divided into weekly modules and each module is released at the beginning of the week.
 A module is organized around a specific topic and may consist of coding tutorials, readings, and other activities.
-The final project is a long-term process that starts in week 3 and continues through a set of major steps during the semester.
+The final project is a long-term process that starts at the beginning of the semester and continues through a set of major steps during the semester.